Seiikatsu/react-fullstack-template/README.md

 # React-Fullstack-Template

 This project provides a fullstack template with react frontend and express backend.
-The goal of the project is to create a modular fullstack where the modules work independent from each other.
+The goal of the project is to create a modular fullstack where the modules work independent from each other to swap / exchange them if nessesary.

 ## Getting Started

-The project was created with yarn, npm is not tested and will might be not work, because we use [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+The project was created with yarn, npm is not tested and will might be not work, because [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) is used.

 ### Prerequisites